addds03/Customer-Analytics/README.md

     * Customers from Well-off & Career-Focused segments are less elastic.
     * Customers are less sensitive to price changes when there are promotions.
     * Beneficial to have a higher original price and constant promotions.
-  * Brand Choice Probablity (cross-brand) -
+  * Brand Choice Probability (cross-brand) -
-    * Well-Off Segment --> Brand 4 decrease its price by 1%, Brand 5 can reduce by 0.75% and won't lose any customers.
+    * Brand 5 can reduce its price by 1% to gain its market share from Well-off segments.
-    * Career Focused Segment are loyal customers of Brand 5.
+    * Career-Focused Segment are loyal customers of Brand 5.
-  * Purchase Quantity -
+    * Brand 1 has to reduce its price by 2% to gain some market share from Brand 2 in the Standard and Few Opportunities Segments.
+* Building black-box algorithms to improve prediction accuracy to 90% **Future Work**

-## Code and Resources Used
+## Resources
 **Python Version:** 3.7
 **Packages:** pandas, numpy, sklearn, scipy
 **Visualizations:** matplotlib, seaborn
-**References:** https://learn.365datascience.com/
+**Techiques:** Linear Regression, Logistic Regression, K-Means Clustering, Principal Component Analysis **References:** https://learn.365datascience.com/

 ## Data Cleaning and Preprocessing